Netflix/dgs/docs/index.md

 You can read more about the motivation behind integrating with spring-graphql and the details of the integration [here](spring-graphql-integration.md).

 ## Adding the DGS Framework dependency with Spring GraphQL

+*If you used the Spring Initializr to generate your DGS project, these steps are not necessary, your project is ready to go!*

 1. **Add the platform BOM** to your Gradle or Maven configuration.
    The `com.netflix.graphql.dgs:graphql-dgs-platform-dependencies` dependency is a [platform/BOM dependency](https://netflix.github.io/dgs/advanced/platform-bom/), which aligns the versions of the individual modules and transitive dependencies of the framework.